top of page

 Upon experiencing the uncomfortable atmosphere of the rally with my whole body and mind, inspiration for my new piece came to me a few days later.
 I first researched and arranged the names given to newborns in the previous year or the year before in the UK, Sweden, Germany, and France on my score, ranking them by popularity from 1st to 100th so the singers could read them out loud.
 The dynamics for the names considered “traditional” in Europe were written as “pianissimo” (pp), meaning “very soft” in Italian.
 I have also notated those names without a fixed pitch.
 On the other hand, the dynamics for names considered “non-traditional”, such as “Muhammad”, were written as “fortississimo” (ffff), meaning “very strong”, with a fixed pitch using an upward glissando.
 Upon completing the bone structures of the piece with hundreds of newborn names, I then further constructed the piece with layers of harmonies that were not limited to pitch, incorporating special vocal techniques such as plosive consonances, completing the work.

 In the Hannover premiere, ten vocalists whispered the “traditional” names scattered across the score, and then raised their voices to sing the “non-traditional” names that appeared among them at the written pitch with glissando.
 After the performance, some of the audience shared their thoughts on the work.
-Their comments ranged from ones along the lines of “thank you for creating a work supporting refugees and opposing discrimination” to “thank you for sheding a light on the reality of Europe being ‘contaminated’ by different cultures”, reflecting a wide range of interpretations that were completely opposite to one another.
+Their comments ranged from ones along the lines of “thank you for creating a work supporting refugees and opposing discrimination” to “thank you for shedding a light on the reality of Europe being ‘contaminated’ by different cultures”, reflecting a wide range of interpretations that were completely opposite to one another.

 In Europe, two major arguments dominate immigration policy discussions; one being “we should accept immigrants and refugees” and another being “we should not accept immigrants and refugees”.
 These simplistic arguments are often dressed up with skillful rhetoric and transformed into narratives with gradations that transcend dimensions (in a metaphorical sense).
 However, expressions like music, which cannot weave a narrative with words, naturally do not present an “easy-to-understand story”.
 Thus, when the audience do not have enough time to deeply engage with the work, they may interpret what they hear by fitting the expression into a narrative they are already familiar with, as seen in the comments I have received.